 COVID-19 vaccine information

-The COVID-19 vaccine is available at many locations throughout the state, including more traditional settings like retail pharmacies, larger doctor’s offices and neighborhood health centers that help bring the vaccine close to individuals’ homes or workplaces.
-Appointments are recommended, but no longer required, at the state-run POD locations.
-Other locations may or may not require appointments, so we encourage you to check before you go.
+COVID-19 vaccines are available at many locations throughout the state, including traditional settings like retail pharmacies, larger doctor’s offices and neighborhood health centers that help bring the vaccine close to individuals’ homes or workplaces.
+Walk-ins are accepted at many locations, while others require an appointment, so we encourage you to check before you go.

 Find vaccine locations and appointments from: